-The world crude steel production in 2015 reached 1,623 Mt, a decrease of 2.8% from 2014 due to weak global demand for steel (World Steel Association, 2016).
+The world crude steel production in 2015 reached 1,623 Mt, decreased by 2.8% comparing to 2014 due to weak global demand for steel (World Steel Association, 2016).
 Since 2009 global financial crisis, production of steel decreased first time in 2015.
-However, it was 41% growth from 2005 production level.
-Of this growth, 95% came from China.
+However, it was 41% growth from 2005 production level, 95% of this growth came from China.

 Production decreased in all regions in 2015 and the largest contributors to the decrease in world production were the major iron ore importing markets, namely Asia and Oceania (-2.2%) and North America (-8.6%).
-According to Engineering and Mining Journal (2016), China's crude steel production decreased by 2.3% in 2015 due to China shifts its focus to domestic, less-steel intensive consumption from exports and investments.
+According to Engineering and Mining Journal (2016), in 2015 Chinese crude steel production decreased by 2.3% due to China's shift of focus to domestic, less-steel intensive consumption, from exports and investments.

 In World Steel Association report (2016), between 2005 and 2015, global steelmaking capacity continuously increased by 1 billion tons or by 72%.
-Notably, 90% of this capacity growth comes from Asia and Oceania region alone.
-Unlike production, capacity is slower to respond market price and still increased by 2% in 2015.
+Notably, 90 % of this capacity growth comes from Asia and Oceania region alone.
+Unlike production, capacity is slower to respond to market price and still increased by 2% in 2015.